BlueBrain/nexus-web/docs/studio/studios.md

 }
 ```

-3. Ask developers to add an ENV variable that provides a location of the 'AggregateElasticSearchView' as following:
+#### 3. Ask a developer to add an ENV variable with the location of the 'AggregateElasticSearchView' as following:

 `STUDIO_VIEW=[yourOrgLabel]/[yourProjectLabel]/[viewId]`